Examples of Used Stamps

 by washing the stamp.

-Two examples of pre-cancelled stamps, which also can be classified as used.
+Two examples of pre-canceled stamps, which also can be classified as used.

-These are cancelled at the post office before the stamp is applied to the envelope.
+These are canceled at the post office before the stamp is applied to the envelope.

 This stamp has been perforated with holes, usually in

 the patter of letters.
 These are called 'perfin' stamps

 This is not a used stamp, it is an overprint